Two steps more

 It was simply too steep.

-Rather than demolish the existing concrete structure and start again, we softened the slope by slipping in two extra steps—like cards into a deck.
+Rather than demolish the existing concrete structure and start anew, we chose to keep it, adding a second layer to change the slope.
+Two additional steps were slipped in—like cards in a deck.
 Increasing the count from fourteen to sixteen reduced the pitch from 42 degrees, the UK’s maximum for domestic stairs, to a more forgiving 38.
 Small adjustments make big differences.

 Through our approach to resourceful design, solving a practical issue often leads to design discoveries.
-There is the visual rhythm and richness of differently sized treads, each precisely calibrated to maintain equal rise.
+There is the visual rhythm and richness of differently sized treads, each sized to maintain an equal rise and run, set in dialogue with the old stair.

 In addition to the changes on the stair, we carefully cut an angle in the ceiling to preserve head height with the stair extending further into the room.
 A slight curve lends the transition a softer, more deliberate presence—another pragmatic move that became integral to the design.